BasuShaon/DIA-MS-tools/README.md

 ## Requirements

-- Python 3.11.5 (install dependencies in local or virtual environment from 'requirements.txt')
+- Python 3.11.5 (download dependencies in local or virtual environment from 'requirements.txt')

-- R 4.3.1 (installs required packages from CRAN at run time)
+- R 4.3.1 (downloads required packages from CRAN at run time)

 ## Installation